Hald SøAugust 9 in Denmark

 As the day progresses, the wind picks up, the skies darken and eventually they open to a torrent of rain that leaves pock marks in the sandy ground.
 The tree branches sway back and forth and several smaller ones break off.
 The oaks' deep roots have tapped into the lake's groundwater and their acorns have grown large but not yet ripe.
 Some fall on our roof, their bangs accompanying the irregular tattoo of fat droplets falling from the leaves.

 The storm continues all night and leaves the air fresh the following morning.
 The dry land has needed this and we hope it is the start of a pattern.
 There are far fewer people today as the rain comes on and off.
 We make use of a dry spell to take a walk along the lakeside, then up a small canal footpath.
-The Water Boatmen our out in force, hundreds, if not thousands of them skating across the surface, their feet dimpling the meniscus but not quite breaking it.
+The Pond Skaters are out in force, hundreds, if not thousands of them zipping across the surface, their feet dimpling the meniscus but not quite breaking it.
 We snack on blackberries and get back just a minute before the rain comes once again.
 We savour the cool and enjoy putting the kettle on for a cuppa more than we have in months!Read more